skorup101/AlarmClock/README.md

-# AlarmClock
+# AlarmClock using Swing to perform a simple adjustable countdown
-# This isn't working, looking for solution.